Got a great product that’s selling well? Fantastic – for now.

 Before you do anything else, make sure that your brand is clear, and that it represents who you are as a company.

-A study done by HBR found that 64% of people cite shared values as the main reason they have a relationship with a brand, so it should be clear and significant enough so that your customers connect with your brand.
+A study done by Harris Poll found that 82% of consumers desire a brand’s values to match their own, and they should be clear and significant enough so that your customers connect with your brand.

 This means creating a logo, a consistent color scheme and message that accompanies all your marketing efforts.